dave4420/gen-elm-wrappers/README.md

 ## If you’re a hiring manager or a recruiter

-I’m looking for a job, yes.
+I’m not looking for a job, no. Although I’m always interested in hearing about jobs involving Elm and/or climate tech.

 - Senior / tech lead roles
 - Full stack or backend